-However, as you can notice, the tool is largely aimed at enterprise businesses who seek to solve both their user and employee onboarding.
+However, as you can notice, the tool is largely aimed at enterprise businesses who seek to solve both their user and What is employee onboarding?
+Employee onboarding is, in the simplest terms, the process of getting your newly hired employees familiar with the work, as well as skills, knowledge and attitudes….
 Also, the product is comprehensive, as well as complex; so it takes a time to completely learn and adopt the platform.

 For medium-sized companies and startups that doesn’t have an abundance of technical people, choosing a simpler and a less expensive tool is ideal.

 For each of their customers, WalkMe offers a custom price that varies depending on the product and the Monthly Active Users(MAU).

 The overall price is higher than the market average.